zkurtz/repute/README.md

 pip freeze --exclude-editable > requirements.txt
 ```

-Next, install reputation like `pip install reputation`, ideally in its own virtual environment, so that it does not become part of the project that you want to analyze.
+Next, install repute like `pip install repute`, ideally in its own virtual environment, so that it does not become part of the project that you want to analyze.

-Run `repute requirements.txt` to output a `reputation_report.csv` file with a report on the health of your dependencies.
+Run `repute requirements.txt` to output a `repute_report.csv` file with a report on the health of your dependencies.
 Upload this to a spreadsheet application and sort it on the various metrics columns to get a sense of the health of your dependencies.
 We've uploaded our demo example to a public spreadsheet on Google Sheets [here]() (coming soon ...).

-## Overview of `reputation` metrics
+## Overview of `repute` metrics

-First, hopefully it goes without saying none of these metrics in isolation are highly informative; defining and measuring reputation is a complex problem, so each of these metrics should be considered only starting point.
+First, hopefully it goes without saying none of these metrics in isolation are highly informative; defining and measuring repute is a complex problem, so each of these metrics should be considered only starting point.

 ### `version_age_days`